-When I was 8 my family and I moved to The Netherlands, where I lived until I was 18.
-I attended a European School in The Netherlands, which was a fantastic, multi-cultural and multi-lingual environment.
-I then returned to the UK to study my Bachelor degree in Nutrition and Food Science with Professional Training.
-This 4-year course included a placement year in the Food industry, which enabled me to work as a full time Product Development Scientist for GlaxoSmithKline.
+When I was eight, my family and I moved to the Netherlands, where I lived until I was 18.
+I attended a European school in the Netherlands, which was a fantastic, multi-cultural and multi-lingual environment.
+I then returned to the UK to pursue my Bachelor’s degree in Nutrition and Food Science with professional training.
+This four-year course included a placement year in the food industry, which enabled me to work as a full time product development scientist for GlaxoSmithKline.

-At this stage I wasn’t sure which career path I would take.
-A lot of my peers were keen to pursue industry roles following completion of their degree, but as much as I loved my placement year, I knew that the industry environment was not for me.
-It got me thinking “How could I combine my studious nature, my interest in all things nutrition and my passion for travel and adventure?”.
+At this stage I wasn’t sure what career path I wanted to take.
+A lot of my peers were keen to pursue industry roles following completion of their degrees, but as much as I loved my placement year, I knew that the industry environment was not for me.
+It got me thinking “How can I combine my studious nature, my interest in all things nutrition and my passion for travel and adventure?”

 PhD and postdoc life

-I was thrilled to undertake my PhD in diary fatty acids and cardiovascular health at the University of Reading.
-However, when the funding for the randomised controlled trial in my PhD fell though it was my first need for the infamous sense of ‘resilience’ that gets talked about so much in our career as researchers.
+I was thrilled to undertake my PhD in dairy fatty acids and cardiovascular health at the University of Reading.
+However, when the funding for the randomised controlled trial in my PhD fell though, it was my first need for the infamous sense of ‘resilience’ that gets talked about so much in our career as researchers.
 My PhD became a mad scramble for funding.
 No longer was I going to be doing what I had ‘signed up for’.
 Instead I undertook cell culture work, epidemiological work and ruminant studies, a mile away from a randomised controlled trial in humans!
-This ‘jack of all trades’ approach to answering my PhD aim actually became an asset for me.
+This ‘jack of all trades’ approach to answering my PhD aim actually turned out to be an asset for me.
 Not only in terms of gaining multi-disciplinary experience, but also emotionally, as I learned that one door closing can lead to different and often better doors opening!

-Nevertheless, I feel very privileged to work on the cutting edge of new research and to be able to travel the world while doing it.
-Maybe it’s the cup of Melbourne coffee that I’ve just had but I’m very excited to see what the future holds!
+Nevertheless, I feel very privileged to work on the cutting edge of research and to be able to travel the world while doing it.
+Maybe it’s the cup of Melbourne coffee that I’ve just had, but I’m very excited to see what the future holds!